psychoinformatics-de/knowledge-base/kbi/0001/index.rst

 declaration of trust, and when doing so, users should consider the implications explained above.

-Since ``safe.directory`` is a Git security mechanism, DataLad can not set the option automatically, and the decision is left to the user.
+Since ``safe.directory`` is a Git security mechanism, DataLad will not set the option automatically, and the decision is left to the user.

 For similar reasons, we do not recommend using the ``*`` wildcard